 A groundbreaking event at One Loudoun may seem old hat at this point — there have been several for various elements of the project — but Tuesday’s has to be among the most exciting.

-The developers — Miller & Smith and North America Sekisui House — have started construction on the first three buildings in the commercial area of the mixed-use development, one of which will house the Alamo Drafthouse Cinema.
-The Alamo commited to the site earlier this year.
+The developers — Miller & Smith and North America Sekisui House — have started construction on the first three buildings in the commercial area of the mixed-use development, one of which will house the Alamo Drafthouse Cinema. .

 Alamo restricts talking and cell phone use during movies.
 It offers dining options along with multiple draft beers and a cocktail lounge.